iotaledger/goshimmer/README.md

 To analyse the results of the simulation, read the `.csv` files in the `simulation/data` directory:

-- *comvAnalysis*: Proportion of nodes with a complete neighborhood as a function of time
+- *comvAnalysis*: Proportion of nodes with a complete neighborhood and average number of neighbors as a function of time
 - *linkAnalysis*: Probability Density Function (PDF) of the time a given link stays active
 - *msgAnalysis*: Number of peering requests sent, accepted, rejected, received and the number of connections dropped of each peer, as well as their average